DHA and Micronutrients May Prevent Brain Shrinkage with Age

 2. Higher levels of omega-3 fatty acids (DHA) — associated with greater cognitive function scores and brain volume.
 This pattern primarily reflected fish intake.

 3. High levels of trans fats — associated with lower cognitive function scores and brain volume.18,19

 Protect your brain

 The American diet is insufficient in providing these brain-healthy nutrients, but a nutritarian diet provides both the amount and variety of vitamins and other phytochemicals that support optimal brain function.
 It is especially important to eat healthfully, supplement with vitamin D, and get adequate DHA as we age, especially after age 50.
 Keep in mind that fish is not an ideal source of DHA, since mercury is toxic to the brain and reduces the body's antioxidant status.20-23 An algae-based DHA supplement is a healthful, environmentally friendly source of beneficial omega-3 fatty acids.
-Eating plenty of unrefined plant foods and taking a non-fish source of DHA, such as my DHA+EPA Purity starting early in life will allow us to maintain valuable vitamins, omega-3s, and other phytochemicals in brain tissue to keep our minds sharp as we age.
+Eating plenty of unrefined plant foods and taking a non-fish source of DHA starting early in life will allow us to maintain valuable vitamins, omega-3s, and other phytochemicals in brain tissue to keep our minds sharp as we age.

 1. Fillit H, Nash DT, Rundek T, et al: Cardiovascular risk factors and dementia.
 Am J Geriatr Pharmacother 2008;6:100-118.

 2. Morris MC, Evans DA, Tangney CC, et al: Associations of vegetable and fruit consumption with age-related cognitive change.
 Neurology 2006;67:1370-1376.